-ADMISSION ARRANGEMENTS 2020-2021
+ADMISSION ARRANGEMENTS 2022-2023

-Thomas Harding Junior School is part of the Oxford Diocesan Bucks Schools Trust, who are the admissions authority for the school.
-The Board of Trustees has delegated the admissions authority operation to the Local Governing Board of the school.
+Thomas Harding Junior School is part of the Oxford Diocesan Bucks Schools Trust (ODBST), who are the admissions authority for the school.
+The Board of Trustees work in partnership over the consultation and operation of the individual schools' admissions policy but hold to the Board of Trustees the agreement to the admissions policies of its academies.